cncf/tag-env-sustainability/governance/lead-proposal-process.md

 Final nominations will adhere to the [CNCF's TOC described process](https://github.com/cncf/toc/blob/main/tags/cncf-tags.md#elections) as well as to the leadership nomination requirements described below.

-Any individual who is a member of the TAG ENV, it's working group's, or otherwise considered an active participant of the group may nominate another individual.
+Any individual who is a TAG ENV contributor, it's working group's, or otherwise considered an active participant of the group may nominate another individual.

 The process of endorsing and selecting individuals will consider the following factors to ensure both the need for proper community representation and the necessary technical expertise: